 You don’t necessary only have to link from new to old posts.
 You can also do it the other way around.
 If you have a good, older post that is relevant to something you have written more about lately, go back and edit the old one and include a link back to the new post.

 Your internal links should indicate and describe what it is that you are linking to in order to attract visitors to click on them.
 Phrases like “click here” or “go here” may work sometimes but as the link anchor text does not indicate what you are linking to it does not help your visitor know what will happen after they click.

 This is a much more effective method for encouraging people to explore deeper than making them have to use the “back” button to search for relevant content.

-Use your footer to place links to contact us, about us and other similar pages
+- Use your header and footer to place links to contact us, about us and other similar pages

 How to optimize WordPress to make it 100% search-friendly

-Matt Cutts, the former lead of Google’s web spam team, praised WordPress for being an SEO-friendly platform that automatically solves a ton of issues bloggers might have.
+Matt Cutts, the former lead of Google’s web spam team, praised WordPress for being an SEO-friendly platform that automatically solves a ton of issues you might have.

 It’s a fantastic piece of software, makes your site easily crawlable by search engines, solves some 80-90% of mechanics of SEO and is the first big step anyone can take towards creating a popular online business.

 Here’s how to fully optimise your WordPress for search engines:

 1. Enable pretty permalinks.